cburdine/cburdine.github.io/_posts/2022-05-07-introduction.md

   - Blog Update
 ---

-Welcome to my Blog.
+Welcome to my blog!
 Here I will do my best to give occasional expositions on topics that I find, interesting, profound, or meaningful.
 I'm not sure what kind of trajectory this blog will take, but I'm hoping that these posts will each serve as self-contained tutorials that provide a deep-dive into a technical topic that I find to be interesting or relevant to my area of research.
 In these posts, I will do my best to make the content accessible to readers with a technical background, while not providing redundant information that would otherwise be a Google search away.

 I am not sure yet if I have the time (or self-discipline) to maintain a regular upload schedule.
 Ideally, I am aiming to upload at least one post per month.
 Below are some of the topics (in no particular order) that I am thinking of posting on in the coming months: